MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/07/devtools.md

 <!-- Title: Send as many (or as few) Client Hints as you want -->
 <!-- Subtitle: Updated UI for User-Agent Client Hints in Emulated Devices settings and in the Network conditions tool. -->

 User-Agent Client Hints makes browser information more accessible than a semicolon-delimited User-Agent string, and improves site compatibility.
 Initially, User-Agent Client Hints were time-consuming to test and debug.
-There was less control over the client hints, and client hints had to be filled-in properly for the form to work.
+There was less control over the client hints, and client hints had to be filled in properly for the form to work.

 In this release, we redesigned the debugging experience so you can easily modify User-Agent Client Hints through a UI with multiple separate fields and controls.
 Also, you can now test your custom User-Agent Client Hints and a User-Agent string simultaneously.
 You can now define User-Agent Client Hints for a custom device in **Settings** or in the **Network conditions** tool.